 “Our system simply enables foolproof enforcement of store return policies and manufacturer warranties, with 100 percent accuracy,” said president Peter Junger.

 The average return rate for MP3 players falls between 15 percent and 20 percent.
 With SIRAS, the rate is cut to just above 7 percent, said a spokesman.

 SIRAS is also available on products such appliances, cameras, televisions and telephones.
 The company said it will report its TV return rates for 2006 in the next two weeks.

-SIRAS said it works with suppliers including Sony, Nintendo, Hewlett-Packard, Philips, RCA, and retailers including Wal-Mart, Target, Kmart, Toys "R" Us, Circuit City and Best Buy.
+SIRAS said it works with suppliers including Sony, Nintendo, Hewlett-Packard, Philips and RCA, and also such retailers as Wal-Mart, Target, Kmart, Toys “R” Us, Circuit City and Best Buy.